• About

 Flanagan's GastroPub

-On arrival at Luke and Caroline Flanagan's modern gastro pub, the first thing to strike you is the very pleasant atmosphere - largely because the staff, all local, are so friendly and helpful
+On arrival at Luke and Caroline Flanagan's modern gastro pub, the first thing to strike you is the very pleasant atmosphere - largely because the staff, all local, are so friendly and helpful.
+Now a top food destination in East Mayo (and especially famous for their 45 day aged steaks), the menu is constantly changing to welcome local artisan suppliers.
+A visit to Brickens is worth the journey.

 Seats 50 (private room, seats 25).
-Food served Thu-Mon 12.30pm-9pm.
+Food served Thu-Mon 12.30-9pm.
 A la carte.
 Free wifi.
 Wheelchair accessible.
 Children welcome.
 Visa, MasterCard. abbreviations

-Easy to spot with its bright cream and red colour scheme and an old Austin delivery van parked outside, Flanagan's once provided the traditional village combination of bar, grocery and hardware that was so common in rural Ireland up to the 1970s.
+Off the beaten track between Ballyhaunis and Claremorris, 'Mayo's culinary secret' is easy to spot with its bright cream and red colour scheme and an old Austin delivery van parked outside - a reminder that Flanagan's (now in its fifth generation of family ownership) once provided the traditional village combination of bar, grocery and hardware that was so common in rural Ireland up to the 1970s.

 But if that all sounds a bit drastic, you should be pleasantly surprised on arrival as the first thing to strike you is the very pleasant atmosphere ("a bit like Nevins in Mulranny", commented one happy customer), largely because the staff, all local, are so friendly and helpful.